Questions? Call or text.

 Let's take a closer look at both options.

-• Allows hands-free calling and simultaneous connection to multiple devices like your computer, TV, or car speaker
+• Allows hands-free calling and simultaneous connection to multiple devices like your computer, TV, or car speaker.

 ASHA (available in most other Bluetooth hearing aids)

-• Allows for more fine-tuning of notifications
+• Allows for more fine-tuning of notifications.

-• Your hearing aids can only connect to one device at a time
+• Your hearing aids can only connect to one device at a time using the accessibility section of your phone.

 What’s the difference between Android and iPhone hearing aid connections?